Submissions for SOUND BITES 13 are now OPEN

 Our Industry Sponsors

 We love our sponsors!
-Our sponsors include Disney Theatrical Productions, Music Theatre International, NYC Cultural Affairs, Lower Manhattan Cultural Council, and the New York State Council on the Arts.
+Our sponsors and funders have included Disney Theatrical Productions, Music Theatre International (MTI), NYC Cultural Affairs, Lower Manhattan Cultural Council, the New York State Council on the Arts (NYSCA), the National Endowment for the Arts (NEA), and the National Alliance of Musical Theatre (NAMT).